brozosc/Predicting-the-Temperature-Dependence-of-Surfactant-CMCs-using-Graph-Neural-Networks/README.md

 # Predicting the Temperature Dependence of Surfactant CMCs using Graph Neural Networks
-This is the source code for the paper:
+This is the source code for the paper: [Predicting the Temperature Dependence of Surfactant CMCs Using Graph Neural Networks](https://arxiv.org/abs/2403.03767)
 # Graphical abstract
 ![Graphical abstract](graphical_abstract.png)

 # Data